BlankTuber/EasterEggHunt2025/README.md

 "Some treasures hide in plain sight," the blueprints explained.
 "Find this location based on the description to discover what awaits you there."

-The Craftsman studied the description, recognizing references to specific features or landmarks that would help identify the described place.
+The Craftsman studied the description, recognizing references to specific features that would help identify the described place.

 *[Challenge: House Location Hunt finding a location based on description]*

-Having found the location, the Craftsman entered a space where a gallows-like structure stood, with blank spaces indicating a word or phrase to be discovered through careful guessing.
+Having found the location, the Craftsman entered a space where a gallows-like structure stood, with blank spaces indicating a phrase to be discovered through careful guessing.

 "Some knowledge is revealed one letter at a time," the blueprints instructed.
-"Guess this hanging word by suggesting letters that might compose it."
+"Guess this hanging phrase by suggesting letters that might compose it."

 The Craftsman began suggesting letters, carefully analyzing which might appear in the hidden phrase based on the clue provided and the pattern of revealed spaces.